 \subsection{SEPI-based Initial Depth Estimation}

-As mentioned in Section \ref{sec:SEPI}, the SEPI is constructed by shifting and stitching corresponding EPIs.
-It is noteworthy that the shifting interval is not only related to the angular coordinate \emph{j}, but also to the candidate slope \emph{k}.
-As shown in Figure \ref{fig:slopeRefine} (a), when the candidate slope \emph{k} is identical to the desired one in the shifting operation, the pixels of the concatenated line preserve the photo-consistency (the yellow line in red square).
-On the other hand, when the candidate slope is different from the desired one, the photo-consistency fails to hold along the discrete line (the yellow dotted line).
-Therefore, for every pixel in the central sub-aperture image, different SEPIs are constructed with different candidate slope \emph{k}, and the color variance $V_{x_{0},y_{0}}$ along direction determined by \emph{k} in the corresponding SEPI is computed to judge the photo-consistency as (\ref{equ:10}).
-For simplicity, we rewrite the SEPI $SEPI(x,s)$ with different \emph{k} as \(\text{SEPI}_{k}(x,s)\).
+As discussed in Section \ref{sec:S-EPI}, the construction of SEPI involves shifting and stitching corresponding EPIs.
+It is important to note that the shifting interval depends not only on the angular coordinate \emph{j} but also on the candidate slope \emph{k}.
+Figure \ref{fig:slopeRefine} (a) illustrates that when the candidate slope \emph{k} matches the desired slope during the shifting operation, the concatenated line's pixels maintain photo-consistency (indicated by the yellow line in the red square).
+Conversely, when the candidate slope differs from the desired slope, the photo-consistency is disrupted along the discrete line (represented by the yellow dotted line).

+Hence, for each pixel in the central sub-aperture image, multiple SEPIs are constructed with different candidate slopes \emph{k}.
+The color variance $V_{x_{0},y_{0}}$ along the direction determined by \emph{k} in the corresponding SEPI is computed to assess photo-consistency, as shown in Equation (\ref{equ:10}):

-where \emph{p} is point $I_{s_0,t_0} (x_0, y_0)$, \(k\) is the candidate slope, \(l\) is the candidate line passing through \emph{p} with slope of \(k\).
-Therefore, as shown in Figure \ref{fig:slopeRefine} (a), the initial slope for $I_{s_0,t_0} (x_0, y_0)$ is determined by:
+where \(\text{SEPI}_{k}(x,s)\) refers to the SEPI with slope \emph{k}, and \(l\) is the line with candidate slope \(k\).
+Therefore, as shown in Figure \ref{fig:slopeRefine} (b), a series of color variance values are obtained according to candidate \emph{k} values, and the initial slope for $I_{s_0,t_0} (x_0, y_0)$ is determined by:

-Furthermore, we define the confidence as the ratio of the mean variance to minimum variance among all candidate slopes, and is assigned to each initial slope as follows.
+Considering the disparity range of LF datasets \cite{wanner} and \cite{RN148}, we consider 181 distinct values for the candidate slope \emph{k}.
+Besides, we define the confidence as the ratio of the mean variance to minimum variance among all candidate slopes: